Generating HTTP requests for invoking services

 - Gloop REST API files (

-Not only will the HTTP client populate your parameters with the default values you've specified in your code, it will also populate headers and authentication data for you.
+Not only will the HTTP client populate your parameters with default values provided in your code, it will also populate headers and authentication data for you.

-As an alternative to dragging and dropping a file to the HTTP Client, you may right click on a file and select Invoke in HTTP Client from the appearing context menu.
+As an alternative to dragging and dropping a file to the HTTP Client, you may right click an invokable item and select Invoke in HTTP Client from the appearing context menu.